CameronMcGehee/Life-Management-System/README.md

 UltiScape is styled in mobile view as 1st priority, then desktop.
 Eventualy an app will be made that will load the website, but in fullscreen for professionalism.
 That way, mobile workers/crews will all have a good experience when out on the job accessing the site/app.
 A desktop app that loads the site will also be made available at some point.
 These will all have their own branches.

-NOTE: The licsense in the LICENSE file is the default liscense, meaning that if you were to distrubute this software by using it on a server of your own, you must also provide the source code of it to the users of that server.
-You must also provide disclosure of what changes were made, use the same license, and credit the author.
+NOTE: The license in the LICENSE file is the default license, meaning that, in addition to the GPL license, if you were to distrubute this software by using it on a server of your own, you must also provide the source code of it to the users of that server.
+You must also provide disclosure of what changes were made, use the same license, and credit the copyright holder.